Can I Sue for Emotional Distress After a Car Accident in Pennsylvania?

 In order to recover for emotional distress, you must provide evidence to in support of your claim.
 The more reliable and extensive evidence that you have, the more likely you are to get a higher settlement.
 The first thing you will want to hold on to is your medical records, including mental health records that indicate a diagnosis of PTSD, depression, anxiety disorder, panic disorder, or some other disorder that falls under the category of emotional distress.
 It is also important to have witness statements from your loved ones, friends, employers, or coworkers who can vouch for your emotional condition before and after the accident, verifying the level of emotional distress you are experiencing.
 Finally, keeping a journal that contains detailed notes about the injury and your pain and suffering, including psychological symptoms can be a valuable piece of evidence.

 Call Our Law Firm Today

 Emotional distress following a car accident can be devastating and result in psychological issues that can drastically impact a victim’s life.
 If you were in a car accident and now suffer from emotional distress, you deserve to be compensated for your pain and suffering.
 The Reiff Law Firm has over three decades of experience handling complex car accident claims, which resulted in emotional distress.
-Call our law firm today at 215-709-6940 for a no-cost, no-obligation consultation.
+Call our Allentown car accident lawyers today at 215-709-6940 for a no-cost, no-obligation consultation.